MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/infoprotect-configure-privileged-access-management.md

 ![](./media/deploy-foundation-infrastructure/infoprotection_icon-small.png)

-Privileged access management are settings that specify just-in-time access for task-based activities in your Office 365 tenant.
+Privileged access management is enabled by configuring policies that specify just-in-time access for task-based activities in your Office 365 tenant.
 It can help protect your organization from breaches that may use existing privileged admin accounts with standing access to sensitive data or access to critical configuration settings.
 For example, you could configure a privileged access management policy that requires explicit approval to access and change organization mailbox settings in your Office 365 tenant.

 In this step, you'll enable privileged access management in your Office 365 tenant and configure privileged access policies that provide additional security for task-based access to Office 365 data and configuration settings for your organization.
 There are three basic steps to get started with privileged access in your Office 365 organization:
 - Creating an approver's group